-Following consultation with the Fairfax County Department of Health and upon extensive study and discussion, the Fairfax County General District Court will open to a limited number of "non-emergency" cases beginning May 18, 2020.
-See the May 6, 2020 Order of the Supreme Court of Virginia.
+Following consultation with the Fairfax County Department of Health and upon extensive study and discussion, the Fairfax County General District Court is open, with limited dockets.
+Please see the Orders for Judicial Emergency published by the Supreme Court of Virginia for more information.

 The Court will be following Social Distancing guidelines.
 The number of individuals in each courtroom will be limited - court dockets will be "segmented" to reduce the number of people needed in a courtroom at one time.
 All visitors to the courthouse must remain at least 6 feet apart from one another, including in hallways, courtrooms, and counter/lobby areas.
 Markings have been made in courtrooms/lobby areas to facilitate this.

 By order of the Chief Judge of the Fairfax County Circuit Court, masks or face coverings are REQUIRED to enter the Courthouse.
 Within General District Court areas of the Courthouse, use of a CDC approved face covering continues to be required.
 This includes courtrooms, public and private corridors, clerk's office and court service unit lobbies, and any other shared spaces.
 Within a courtroom, the presiding judge may authorize removal of a face covering to facilitate a proceeding.
 The Court will continue to review this policy for appropriate updates.
 Please bring your own face covering or mask.

 You may confirm the specific time of your case using the Online Case Information System two weeks ahead of your scheduled court date.
 Because the Court's dockets are being scheduled throughout the day to minimize the number of people attending, it is of the utmost importance that you arrive on time for your scheduled hearing.